ait-energy/matsim-drs/README.md

 2-Modifying agents plans before each iteration
 3-Handling agents departures and arrivals in QSim
 4-Scoring carpooling trips
+5-Undoing modifications in agents' plans at the end of each iteration

 ### Matching Algorithm
 Before each iteration, drivers and riders requests are created for agents who are carpooling.